 The old saying is that “confession is good for the soul“, and this is especially true for addicts and alcoholics.

-This is one of the more difficult Steps, because it is the culmination of everything that has come before.
+This is one of the more difficult Steps of the 12 Steps of AA, because it is the culmination of everything that has come before.
 This is where you let go of those behaviors and attitudes that are holding you back.

 The reason that this step is so difficult is because often, those behaviors and attitudes that are being let go have been the only ways to cope that you have ever known.
 Sometimes, it means relearning a whole new way to interact with the world.